THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

 Each on-site self-review should ensure that the school’s counting system, as implemented, yields the actual number of reimbursable free, reduced price and paid lunches served for each day of operation.

 Required Monthly Edit Check

 SFAs shall compare each school building's “daily counts of free, reduced price and paid meals against the product of the number of children currently eligible for free, reduced price, and paid meals, respectively, times the school’s attendance factor" prior to the submission of a monthly claim for reimbursement.

 Each month an edit check must be conducted prior to the submission of the claim for reimbursement.
 An edit check is a comparison between the daily count of meals served by building and the number of attendance adjusted eligibles for free, reduced price and paid meals.
 For example, if a building has an enrollment of 200, an attendance factor of 93 percent, and 100 eligible free and 25 eligible reduced price students, their lunch claim for any day should not routinely exceed 93 free (100 x .93), 23 reduced (25 x .93), and 70 paid lunches (200 - 125 free/reduced x .93).
 Statistically there will be some days when counts will be higher than the attendance factor and some that will be lower.
 However, average monthly counts should not exceed your adjusted eligibles without documentation to substantiate the higher counts.
 Explanations should be noted in your records for those days exceeding the attendance factor.

 Information regarding this edit check is not to be included when you submit your monthly claim for reimbursement.
 Rather, it should be retained on file for examination by State personnel or auditors during a program review.

-If you have any questions regarding the self-review, implementing edit checks, or the enclosed forms, please contact your respective Child Nutrition Program representative at 518-473-8781.
+If you have any questions regarding the self-review, implementing edit checks, or the forms, please contact your respective Child Nutrition Program representative at 518-473-8781.